Kato883/Crypto_Knights/README.md

 # Crypto_Knights
 Group Project for Group 9 Crypto Knights

+## Background
+Both organizations and individuals can use market data to guide financial decision-making, but that data must be compiled before it can be analyzed.
+The preparation of such data sources requires the Extract-Transform-Load process.
+This project demonstrates competency in these processes.

+The group extracted market data by three methods: downloading CSVs, querying JSONs by API call, and scraping Yahoo finance.
+Then, using python's pandas library, the group transformed the data to eliminate unneeded data and put it in the necessary formats.
+Last, the group loaded the data into a postgresql database for future analysis.

+The group compiled data from five stock tickers and five cryptocurrencies to demonstrate the proof of concept, but this method could be scaled up for wider use.

 Example Stock Lists: [AMD, AAPL, GOOGL, TSLA, GME] Example Coin Lists: [BTC, ETH, LTC-USD, XRP-USD, DASH-USD]